-- 1. Move the FSC out of NEUTRAL-PARK position to the desired forward speed.
+- Move the FSC out of NEUTRAL-PARK position to the desired forward speed.
 DO NOT hold forward on steering levers.
-It is not necessary to hold the FSC lever in position since a friction lock maintains the selected lever position (and forward travel speed). - 2.
-Steer by pulling the lever on the side of desired direction of turn, e.g., pull the LH lever to turn left.
+It is not necessary to hold the FSC lever in position since a friction lock maintains the selected lever position (and forward travel speed). - Steer by pulling the lever on the side of desired direction of turn, e.g., pull the LH lever to turn left.
 To minimize the possibility of overcontrol, use only one hand on both steering levers.

 An operator presence switch (seat switch) will cause the engine to stop if the parking brake is in the DISENGAGED position and/ or the FSC is out of the NEUTRAL-PARK position (tractor stationary or moving forward) and the operator is not in the seat.
-The function of this switch should be checked by the operator raising off the seat, first with the parking brake DISEN-GAGED, and then with the tractor moving forward; the engine should stop.
+The function of this switch should be checked by the operator raising off the seat, first with the parking brake DISEN-GAGED, and then with the tractor moving forward (allow 1/2 second "off the seat" for the time delay function); the engine should stop.
 In each case, if the safety system is not working, it should be repaired or replaced before operating the mower.
 DO NOT disconnect the safety switches; they are for the operator's protection.

 NOTE: If the FSC lever will not stay in the selected position, the friction lock needs to be adjusted.
-Refer to Adjustments for Transmission Control Step 6 - Forward Speed Control Friction Adjustment on page 66.
+Refer to Adjustments for Transmission Control Step 6 - Forward Speed Control Friction Adjustment on page 64.